nixcloud/nixcloud-webservices/documentation/nixcloud.email.md

 # Limitations

-* The mailserver setup requires a IPv4 and IPv6 address and the mailserver should be running on a machine exclusively working as a email server or some manual work is required.
-This is because we bind port 80 to acquire an SSL certificate using Let's Encrypt.
-What you put into `hostname` is the domain of the mailserver.

 * No support for shell users, only virtualUsers.
 This is by intention to reduce complexity in the backend.

-* No support for storing virtualUsers in a database or anything dynamically updatable.
+* No support for storing virtualUsers in a database or anything dynamically updatable (but we started to work on this)
+* No simple webmail support (but we started to work on this)

 # Creating virtual users